Julius Randle NBA Playoffs Player Props: Knicks vs. Cavaliers

 - Giving up 41.2 rebounds per game, the Cavaliers are the second-ranked squad in the NBA.

-- Giving up 23 assists per game, the Cavaliers are the best team in the NBA.
+- The Cavaliers concede 23.0 assists per game, best in the league.

-- Allowing 11.3 made 3-pointers per contest, the Cavaliers are the second-ranked team in the league.
+- In terms of 3-pointers, the Cavaliers have allowed 11.3 makes per game, second in the league.

 Julius Randle vs. the Cavaliers